pacbac/ml/README.md

-# Test repository for ML and Jupyter
+# ML Notebook
+A personal notebook of library examples and use-cases for model-building.